A story about friendship, family and race in the American suburbs.

 A role model, Stephen is a positive influence, but an overbearing father.

-An authority figure, Calvin is protective of his step-daughter whom he loves.
+An authority figure, Calvin is protective of his step-daughter.